unstoppabledomains/dev-docs/identity/quickstart/other-integration-paths/auth0.md

 ## Step 4: Add Custom Claims (Optional)

 Some of the Web3 claims offered by Unstoppable Domains are outside the standard OAuth2 specification.
 For example, the `wallet_address` claim may be useful to your app but is not included in the default profile.
-To learn more about the available scopes for Login with Unstoppable Domains, see [Scopes for Login](/identity/guides/login-scopes.md).
+To learn more about the available scopes for Unstoppable Login Domains, see [Scopes for Login](/identity/guides/login-scopes.md).

 Adding a custom claim requires a few one-time steps in your Auth0 tenant.
 The process is summarized below, including some example code for creating the custom claim in your Auth0 tenant.